ZoomTen/nailit/README.md

 The tool supports converting only one Markdown file at the moment, if you want to use multiple files you'll have to combine them somehow… `cat *.md > onesource.md`?

+Also, the tool does not at the moment support appending or changing code blocks "dynamically", so you have to uh… *nail it* I guess.
+It may be better that way, anyway.

 ## Building

 Requires [Nim](https://nim-lang.org/) 2.x.
 The standard distribution should include the `nimble` tool, use `nimble build` to make a binary.